-Charity was the founding Vice President of the Global Women’s Initiatives at the Bush Institute, served as Senior Advisor and Chief of Staff to Mrs. Laura Bush.
-Wallace developed and launched the initiatives within the Women’s Initiative, setting the vision and managing the policy engagement for the women’s initiatives.
-The Initiatives aim to improve access to education, health care, and economic opportunity for women and children in Africa, the Middle East and Afghanistan.
-Charity served in Bush Administration for all eight years, most notably as Director of Advance for the First Lady and Deputy Chief of Protocol of the United States.
+Previously, Ms. Wallace served as a Senior Advisor to the George W. Bush Institute and was the founding Vice President of the Global Women’s Initiatives and Senior Advisor to Mrs. Laura Bush.
+In this role, Wallace developed and led the initiatives that aim to improve access to education, health care, and economic opportunity for women and children in Africa, the Middle East and Afghanistan.

 From 2009-2010, Wallace served as Chief of Staff to Laura Bush.
 She oversaw her domestic and international-related policies and initiatives.
 Wallace served in the Bush Administration from January 2001 to 2009, most notably as the Deputy Chief of Protocol of the U.S. and Director of Advance for the First Lady.
 Her roles have enabled Wallace to travel to almost 75 countries, obtaining first-hand experience and knowledge.

 Ms. Wallace holds a Master’s in International Relations from the Fletcher School of Law and Diplomacy at Tuft’s University.
 She is a member of the Council on Foreign Relations and serves on the Board of USA for UNHCR, and the Advisory Boards of the School of Public Policy at Pepperdine University, Strong Women, Strong World, All in Together, and 4Word.